salvacarrion/autonmt/docs/guides/bring-your-own-data.md

         └── test.es    test.en
 ```

 That's it.
-There is no manifest to write — the path *is* the metadata.
+There is no manifest to write - the path _is_ the metadata.
 The segments encode
 the dataset name (`mycorpus`), language pair (`es-en`), and size variant (`original`).

 !!! tip "Only have raw text?"
 If you have a single unsplit corpus instead of `train/val/test`, put it in `0_raw/`
 (`data.es`, `data.en`) and let the builder create the splits.
 Provide a
 `preprocess_raw_fn` if you want to shuffle/dedupe before splitting.

 ## Point the builder at it

-The builder declaration is identical to the quickstart — just skip the download:
+The builder declaration is identical to the quickstart - just skip the download:

 ```python
 from autonmt.datasets import DatasetBuilder